SpudMonkey7k/neopets-flash-fix-VM/README.md

 > When you want to switch game-platforms, just close Pale Moon, and start the other version.

 ### Shockwave Games: (32-bit Pale Moon)
+0. Important!
+You need to follow the 'Bad Driver Bug' direction
 1. Browser: Install Pale Moon 32-bit, version 28, if not already installed.
 [Download](https://archive.palemoon.org/palemoon/28.x/28.17.0/palemoon-28.17.0.win32.installer.exe)
 2. Disable Auto Update for Pale Moon
 3. Ensure all previous Shockwave installations are removed, and Pale Moon is closed.